 Over the next few seasons, a number of positive changes will be introduced including scaling the game down through the implementation of small-area games (cross-ice and half-ice ringette) and grouping participants by developmental stages rather than chronological ages.

 Changes, including introducing small-area games (cross-ice and half-ice ringette) as the standard of play, will be introduced in Ontario as follows:

-- FUNdamentals 1 and 2 introduced to associations for the 2020-21 season
+- FUN 1 and 2 introduced to associations for the 2020-21 season

 - FUN 1 and 2 mandatory for associations to implement for 2021-22 season

 - A Letter to Parents, Guardians, and Families – A brief overview of the changes that are being implemented by Ringette Ontario in the coming seasons.

 - A Letter to Associations – A brief overview of the changes being implemented by Ringette Ontario in the coming seasons.

 - Children’s Ringette Presentation – This PowerPoint presentation highlights the key reasons for change and what those changes will look like moving forward.

 Resources for Implementation